mikecarper/meshfirmware/MeshCoreAdvantages.md

 https://meshtastic.org/docs/configuration/radio/lora/#max-hops
 7 is the maximum number of hops you can get.
 3 is recommended and people get mad if you go above this value.
 It's not designed for a city wide network; it's too noisy.

 Once again MeshCore takes a different approach.
 Everyone can use up to 64 hops.
 When there is no limit the entire network is one big chat; this makes message delivery extremely reliable.
-Tropospheric Ducting ("skip") can happen where MeshCore messages go over 150 miles in one hop because the repeater is in the correct spot to take advantage of it.
+[Tropospheric Ducting](https://www.dxinfocentre.com/tropo_wam.html) "skip" can happen where MeshCore messages go over 150 miles in one hop because the repeater is in the correct spot to take advantage of it.

 ### Telemetry
 https://meshtastic.org/docs/configuration/module/telemetry/
 By looking at MQTT we've discovered that over 50% of the data is automated telemetry packets.
 This eats up channel usage and because the network is always busy; it makes it more unreliable as you add in more nodes once you hit a tipping point.

 MeshCore uses a pull model where you can pull data from a remote node by request.
 Usually a human is required to have packets go over the network.

+### Trace Routes
+In MeshCore every packet has a trace attached to it.
+No more guessing on how a signal got out.
+This helps with planning out locations for future repeaters and for knowing which direction to point a yagi.

 ### Noise Floor
 One nice feature of MeshCore is that the repeaters will tell you the noise floor. no guessing if a filter it needed.
 If the floor is below -100 it would benefit from a filter, most likely.